Hawthorn Football Club: Dynasty: 2011–2016

 In 2013, Hawthorn again finished as minor premiers after a home and away season record of 19–3.
 During the season Jarryd Roughead won the John Coleman Medal for the first time.
 The club also traded in Brian Lake, an experienced defender from the Western Bulldogs.
 Lake went on to win the Norm Smith Medal for his efforts in the Grand Final.
 Hawthorn defeated the Fremantle Dockers by 15 points to claim their 11th premiership after a tough and scrappy game.
-Teammates joining Lake as premiership players who began their careers at other clubs were Jonathan Simpkin, Jack Gunston (runner-up in Norm Smith voting with his 4 goals), David Hale, Shaun Burgoyne, Josh Gibson and Brent Guerra.
+Teammates joining Lake as premiership players who began their careers at other clubs were Jonathan Simpkin, Jack Gunston (the runner-up in Norm Smith voting with his 4 goals), David Hale, Shaun Burgoyne, Josh Gibson and Brent Guerra.

 In 2014 the club was able to overcome adversity to win its twelfth premiership.
 Former leading goalkicker Lance Franklin left the club as a free agent soon after the 2013 premiership, linking up with the Sydney Swans on a multimillion-dollar contract over nine years, new recruit Dayle Garlett retired before the start of the season, and coach Alastair Clarkson missed a month due to illness (during which Brendon Bolton acted as caretaker coach for five matches).
 The 2014 premiership saw Will and Chris Langford become the first father/son premiership players at the club since Peter Hudson (1971) and his son Paul (1991) (Chris's teammate John Kennedy Jr played in four premierships, whilst his father John Kennedy Sr. coached the club to three flags.).